Click to Skip Ahead

 If there are other pets in the household, it’s essential to introduce them gradually and monitor their interactions closely.
 Begin by allowing the pets to sniff each other’s bedding and toys, then slowly introduce supervised face-to-face meetings in a neutral area.

-Keep initial interactions short, and separate the pets if any signs of aggression or stress are observed.
+Keep initial interactions short, and separate the pets if any precursors of aggression or signs of stress are observed.
 It’s a good idea to let your cat make the move to inspect new people or animals.
 Doing so removes pressure and allows your cat to go at their own pace.

 7. Consider Stress Factors in the Home